 - Can SRM be helpful to me?

 - Caring for Veterans at risk for suicide can be stressful and emotionally challenging.
 Stress can impact the therapeutic relationship, clinical decision making, and documentation.
-SRM consultants work collaboratively with mental healthcare providers to increase their confidence by providing concrete tools and support that promote therapeutic best practices.
+SRM consultants work collaboratively with providers to increase their confidence by providing concrete tools and support that promote therapeutic best practices.